Angmar2722/Angmar2722.github.io/cryptoHack2.md

 ---
 layout: page
-title: General - Encoding
+title: General
 ---
 <hr/>

 The geneal section consists of 18 challenges.
-This page has my writeups for the encoding section (5 challenges) of the general section.
+The challenges are subdivided into 4 different stages : Encoding, XOR, Mathematics and Data Formats.
+Below are the writeups for the ones I managed to complete :

 <br/>

-# ASCII
+# ASCII (Encoding)

 ![CryptoHack Image](/assets/img/exploitImages/cryptoHack/img8.png)